 Sheetal is inspired by St Francis' quote "It is in giving that we receive" and has served in generosity based projects such as Service Space, Moved by Love and Giftival.
 He is most passionate about the potential of songs, stories and stillness to inspire change and curates an online newsletter called Maitri Tunes.

 Francesco was born in Italy in 1988.
 Since very young he practiced several kinds of sports.
-From 2003 to 2008 he was snowboarding at a professional level, thanks to which he traveled around the world for competitions.
+From 2003 to 2008 he was snowboarding at a professional level, thanks to which he travelled around the world for competitions.

 Besides his passion for sports, he has always been interested in philosophy and spirituality.
 This interest and few fortunate coincidences brought him to discover Sri Aurobindo and the Mother’s work, which then led him to Auroville.